Vienna aims to muscle into growing gay travel market

-FRANKFURT/VIENNA Vienna has joined a growing list of European cities seeking to attract lesbian and gay tourists who are expected to remain willing to spend on travel while other recession-hit travelers cut back.
+FRANKFURT/VIENNA Vienna has joined a growing list of European cities seeking to attract lesbian and gay tourists who are expected to remain willing to spend on travel while other recession-hit travellers cut back.

-The review followed a study among gay and lesbian travelers from outside of Vienna that found their average household's monthly net income was 385 euros ($500) higher than that of other tourists to Vienna.
+The review followed a study among gay and lesbian travellers from outside of Vienna that found their average household's monthly net income was 385 euros higher than that of other tourists to Vienna.

 Clemens Koeltringer, marketing analyst from the Vienna Tourists Board, said this target group was "high profile, luxury customers who go to the opera and enjoy very good food".